What the government’s new model tenancy agreement means for your ‘no pets’ rule

-Following the recent publication of the government’s new Model Tenancy Agreement, the press and social media have been fuelled with posts stating that there has been a change in the law: landlords must now allow pets in their rental properties, except where there is a reasonable excuse.
+Following the publication of the government’s new Model Tenancy Agreement in January 2021, the press and social media have been fuelled with posts stating that there has been a change in the law: landlords must now allow pets in their rental properties, except where there is a reasonable excuse not to.
+This flurry of online activity can be explained by the fact that private landlords tend to refuse pets, despite the increase in pet ownership and demand for pet-friendly rentals during lockdown.
 However, there is a clear distinction between ‘guidance’ and ‘law’ and allowing pets into your rental properties certainly falls within the former.

 What is the difference between guidance and law?

-- A tenant must seek written consent from their landlord to keep animals in the property
+- Renters must seek written consent from their landlord to keep animals in the property

 - It will be presumed that the landlord consents to the keeping of a pet where the landlord does not reply in writing within 28 days of receiving the request (unless there is good reason)